Revisiting van Citter-Zernike correlations in the presence of primordial gravitational waves: Implications of VLBI measurements on the level of PGWs background

 In this section, we discuss how the van Citter-Zernike correlations are affected by the presence of quantum GWs.
-We then define coherence criteria based on the van Citter-Zernike theorem and realize it with the help of the angular size-redshift $\theta-z$ measurements made by VLBI means.
-As we shall see, the coherence criteria lead to a stringent constraint on the tensor-to-scalar ratio.
+We evaluate the incoherence length induced by PGWs, $\xi_{\text{ts}}$, and try to explore it with the help of the angular size-redshift $\theta-z$ measurements made by VLBI means.
+As we shall see, inflation-generated PGWs are feeble to ruin the van Citter-Zernike correlations, provided that the mean number of gravitons in TS state is determined by Eq.~(\ref{2.6}).